sfirke/janitor/revdep/problems.md

 ## In both

-*   checking PDF version of manual without hyperrefs or index ...
+*   checking package dependencies ...
 ERROR
     ```
-    Re-running with no redirection of stdout/stderr.
-    Hmm ... looks like a package
-    You may want to clean up by 'rm -rf /tmp/RtmpA7JSN5/Rd2pdf3c0733592067'
-    ```

-*   checking PDF version of manual ...
-WARNING
-    ```
-    LaTeX errors when creating PDF version.
-    This typically indicates Rd problems.
-    ```

-*   checking package dependencies ...
-NOTE
-    ```
-    Package suggested but not available for checking: ‘fivethirtyeight’
+    Packages suggested but not available for checking:
-    ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is  6.6Mb
-      sub-directories of 1Mb or more:
-        data   5.4Mb
-    ```

-*   checking data for non-ASCII characters ...
-NOTE
-    ```
-      Note: found 1616 marked UTF-8 strings
+      ‘fivethirtyeight’ ‘tidyverse’ ‘lubridate’ ‘knitr’ ‘rmarkdown’ ‘broom’
+      ‘scales’ ‘tidytext’ ‘ggthemes’ ‘hunspell’ ‘fmsb’ ‘wordcloud’
+      ‘gridExtra’ ‘corrplot’ ‘ggraph’ ‘igraph’ ‘highcharter’

+    VignetteBuilder package required for checking but not installed: ‘knitr’

+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # moderndive